OH318/J-Diagram/README.md

    ```
 * *We had a classpath-related problem with one of the dependencies when we used Maven build in VSCode.
 So we chose to create the .jar file in Eclipse as an alternative.
 As soon as we find a solution, we will change it to using Maven build.*

-## Regression Test using J-Unit
+## Test J-Diagram

-* Test Codes for using J-Unit are in converter/src/test/java/com/handong/oh318
+* Test cases using J-Unit are in converter/src/test/java/com/handong/oh318
+* Test cases for integration testing are in converter/src/test/resource

 ## Contact
 * [kimseoye15@gmail.com](kimseoye15@gmail.com)